jamielynethorpe/Web-Visualization-Dasboard/README.md

 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

- The final notebook included the follolwing items:
+ The final notebook included the following items:

 *  Analysis using a Jupyter notebook.
 * Matplotlib and Pandas plotting libraries.